open-AIMS/ereefs-visualisation-portal-static-website/README.md

 The custom domain name is set up in GitHub.
 See the Pages section of the repository settings.
 The DNS for the custom domain is managed by AWS Route53.
 The domain is verified as owned by the GitHub organisation open-AIMS.
-The is done by a TXT record on Route53.
+This is done by a TXT record on Route53.